New

 Pranjal Gupta

-GST under RCM on fees or remuneration paid to director
+GST under RCM on Fees or Remuneration Paid to the Director

-The Goods and Services Tax (GST) is an indirect tax imposed on the supply of goods and services in India.
-It was introduced on 1st July 2017 to subsume various indirect taxes like excise duty, service tax, Value Added Tax (VAT), etc. However, there are certain supplies on which the recipient of the goods or services is liable to pay the tax instead of the supplier.
-This is called the Reverse Charge Mechanism (RCM) under GST.
+The Goods and Services Tax (GST) is an intricate indirect tax imposed on the provision of goods and services in India.
+It was instituted on July 1st, 2017 to combine various indirect levies like excise duty, service tax, Value Added Tax (VAT), and more.
+However, there are some deliveries wherein the recipient of the items or expertise is liable to pay the tax rather than the provider.

 Conclusion